 WAVE Foundation Board of Directors

-Robert J. Grossheim – Vice Chair
+Robert J. Grossheim – Chair

 Owner and Lead Advisor